T. Joel Wade(2017-2020) Presidential Professor of Psychology

 BOOK CHAPTERS, HANDBOOK CHAPTERS, & ARTICLES

-Wade, T.J., & Fisher, M. L. (in press).
+Wade, T.J., & Fisher, M. L. (2022).
 Mate Poaching by men.
 In Shackelford, T (Ed.)
 The Cambridge Handbook of Evolutionary Perspectives on Sexual Psychology.
 Cambridge University Press.

-Burch, R. L., Fisher, M., Moran, J., Salmon, C., Wade, T. J., & Widman, D. (in press).
+Burch, R. L., Fisher, M., Moran, J., Salmon, C., Wade, T. J., & Widman, D. (2022).
 Shifts in partner attractiveness: Evolutionary and social factors.
 In Shackelford, T (Ed.)
 The Cambridge Handbook of Evolutionary Perspectives on Sexual Psychology.
 Cambridge University Press.

-Wade, T. J., Burch, R., & Fisher, M. L. (in press).
+Wade, T. J., Burch, R., & Fisher, M. L. (2022).
 Renewed love between partners following infidelity.
 In Shackelford T., & DeLeece, T. (Eds.)
 The Oxford Handbook of Infidelity.
 Oxford University Press.